testcontainers/workshop-go/step-8-adding-integration-tests.md

 * `Add rating`: it will add a rating to the store and verify that the result is the same as the one provided
 * `Add multiple ratings`: it will add 100 ratings to the store and verify that the distribution of ratings is correct

 The package has been named with the `_test` suffix to indicate that it contains tests.
-This is a convention in Go and forces you to consume your code as a package, which is a good practice.
+This is a convention in Go and forces us to consume your code as a package, which is a good practice.

 Now run `go mod tidy` from the root of the project to download the Go dependencies, as the workshop is using [testify](https://github.com/stretchr/testify) as the assertions library.

 Finally, run your tests with `go test -v -count=1 ./internal/ratings -run TestNewRepository` from the root of the project.
-You should see the following output:
+We should see the following output:

 ```text
 === RUN   TestNewRepository